safenetwork-community/bastille-installer/README.md

-# Manjaro Arm Installer Box
+# Scarch Flasher Installer

-This repository contains all Packer files used for the Manjaro Arm Installer Vagrant Box.
+This repository contains Vagrant Packer installation scripts in order to install a flasher-in-a-box used for safely installing the Safenet Community flavour of Arch Linux.

-Note: Manjaro Arm does not support 32-bit.